HapticSPM/Haptic-Programming-Interface/README.md

 # Haptic-Programming-Interface
+This repo includes
-Dynamic link library that interfaces the haptic device with LabVIEW.
+- a dynamic link library (.dll) that defines functions to interface the haptic device with LabVIEW.
+- a LabVIEW library which provides a user-friendly way to access these functions.